TaurusGGBOY/mit6.824/assignment1/6.824/readme.md

    + [ ] can check term to optimization communication time
 + [ ] so majority of servers apply can be commit
    + [ ] what about the minority of servers not be apply log?
 Ask log while send appendentryRPC?
++ [ ] same index and same term can ensure same command?

 ### 5 Result